-Ketogenic eating is a moderate-protein, high-fat, no-sugar diet.
-It cuts out refined carbohydrates and sugars completely.
-That means no bread, no pasta, no rice and no potatoes.
-It does, however, keep the vegetable carbohydrates.
+Ketogenic eating refers to a moderate-protein, high-fat, and no-sugar diet.
+This means cutting out refined carbohydrates and sugars completely — no bread, no pasta, no rice, and no potatoes.
+You can, however, keep eating vegetable carbohydrates.

 The Power Behind Combining Intermittent Fasting with Ketogenic Dieting

 Most people have been stuck on the exact opposite strategy: frequent small meals (the opposite of intermittent fasting) and a low-fat/lean protein diet (the opposite of a ketogenic diet).

 But snacking and cutting out fat keeps your insulin high.
 And in the presence of insulin, you can’t achieve weight loss!
 Adding intermittent fasting to a ketogenic diet can strategically get you to your goal fast.